Structure: Two Semesters

 - 30 nights in handpicked accommodations

-- Domestic flights within program
+- Regional flights within program

 - Train transportation between cities